Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Stable canonical formulas for pre-transitive logics

 \section{Stable canonical formulas for pre-transitive logics}

-One of the main reasons that we had to move to rules when defining stable canonical rules is that there is a hidden universal quantifier in the semantical interpretation of rules.
+One of the reasons that rules are more powerful than formulas is that there is a hidden universal quantifier in the semantical interpretation of rules.
 This allows stable canonical rules to have better control over the structure of modal algebras and enables us to prove the semantic characterization \Cref{3: Thm sc rule char}.
 However, if the \emph{master modality} (see, e.g., \cite[Section 6.5]{blackburnModalLogic2001}) is ``definable'' in the base logic, then we can turn stable canonical rules into formulas.
 This idea is realized in \cite[Section 6]{stablecanonicalrules} for $\Kf$, where the theory of \emph{stable canonical formulas} for $\Kf$ is developed as an alternative to Zakharyaschev's canonical formulas \cite{zakharyaschevCanonicalFormulas1}.

 In this section, we develop the theory of stable canonical formulas for pre-transitive logics $\Kff{m+1}{1}$, generalizing the stable canonical formulas for $\Kf$.
 We already showed that these logics admit definable filtration (\Cref{3: Thm K4m1 admits filtration}).
 As we can observe in \Cref{3: Def scf for pretran}, the master modality is also definable in $\Kff{m+1}{1}$ in a similar manner as in $\Kf$.
-As an application, we obtain a characterization of splittings and union-splittings in the lattice $\NExt{\Kff{m+1}{1}}$ via stable canonical formulas.
+As applications, we obtain the fmp for $\Kff{m+1}{1}$-stable logics and an axiomatic characterization of splittings and union-splittings in the lattice $\NExt{\Kff{m+1}{1}}$.
+The former yields large classes of logics with the fmp that are substantially different from similar classes studied in the literature.
+For each $m \geq 2$, there are continuum many $\Kff{m+1}{1}$-stable logics that are neither $\Kf$-stable logics nor subframe logics (\Cref{Thm conti many K4m1 stable}).

-As we are dealing with logics in this section, it is useful to work with s.i.~modal algebras.
+As we are dealing with logics in this section, it is useful to work with s.i.~modal algebras, as every variety is generated by its s.i.~members (see, e.g., \cite[Corollary 9.7]{ACourseInUniversalAlgebra1981}).
 We recall the following lemma from \cite[Lemma 6.4]{analgebraicaproachtocanonicalformulas}, which is proved as a corollary of Venema’s characterization \cite{venemaDualCharSI2004} of s.i.~modal algebras.

 \begin{lemma} Let $\A$ be a finite modal algebra and $\B$ be a s.i.~modal algebra.
 If $\A$ is a stable subalgebra of $\B$, i.e., $\A \inj_\emp \B$, then $\A$ is also s.i. \end{lemma}

 We first show how to construct finite refutation patterns for modal formulas.
 The proof is similar to \Cref{3: Thm scr complete}.